 Were you to discuss this phenomenon in a scholarly work or literary circles, the word you would probably use is "Bathos

-Narm often stems from a failed attempt to pull off a Crowning Moment Of Awesome
+Narm can be subjective as different audience members are may find different things unintentionally funny.
+Narm can stem from a failed attempt to pull off Crowning Moment of Awesome

 and Deus Angst Machina

 runs the risk of falling under Narm, as what is intended

 to be sad can instead come across as over-the-top ridiculous and absurd.
 In subtitled anime

 , Narms are often created through the use of badly used English

 .
 In dubbed anime, Narms are more likely to result from the combination of a budding William Shatner